bevyengine/bevy-website/content/learn/book/getting-started/setup/_index.md

 To enable fast compiles, install the nightly rust compiler and LLD.
 Then copy [this file](https://github.com/bevyengine/bevy/blob/master/.cargo/config_fast_builds) to `YOUR_WORKSPACE/.cargo/config.toml`.
 For the project in this guide, that would be `my_bevy_game/.cargo/config.toml`.

 If something went wrong, check out our [troubleshooting section](/learn/book/troubleshooting/) or [ask for help on our Discord](https://discord.com/invite/gMUk5Ph).

+### Build Bevy

+Now run ```cargo run``` again.
+The Bevy dependencies should start building.
+This will take some time as you are essentially building an engine from scratch.
+You will only need to do a full rebuild once.
+Every build after this one will be fast!

 Now that we have our Bevy project set up, we're ready to start making our first Bevy app!